-AWARNING To reduce the risk of injury, always remove battery pack before attaching or removing accessories or making adjustments.
-Only use accessories specifically recommended for this tool.
+AWARNING To reduce the risk of injury, always unplug tool before attaching or removing accessories or making adjustments.
+Use only specifically recommended accessories.
 Others may be hazardous.

-To reduce the risk of injury, always wear safety goggles or glasses with side shields.
+To reduce the risk of injury, wear safety goggles or glasses with side shields.